 Xylitol – What Is It?

-Xylitol is a sugar substitute that humans consume on a regular basis.
+Xylitol is a sugar substitute that humans consume regularly.

 It’s found repeatedly in ‘sugar-free’ items such as mints, chewing gum, JELLO, pudding, yogurt, and chocolate.